e-mission/e-mission-eval-private-data/README.md

     $ source activate.sh
     ```

-1. Access the visualizations of interest and copy the config over
+1. Access the visualizations of interest and copy the config over.
+The `<eval_folder>` mentioned below can be any folder containing notebooks and/or .py files for visualisation or other purposes.
+E.g. : `TRB_label_assist` is one such folder.

 ```
 $ cd <eval_folder>